aidenybai/lucia/README.md

 ## Similar Projects

 It should be noted that Lucia should not be implemented in all use cases.
 Lucia aims to tackle projects that need to be quickly implemented.
-This means if you're looking for something production-ready and is widely that has a API similar to Lucia, check these projects out!
+This means if you're looking for something production-ready and has a API similar to Lucia, check these projects out!

 - [Vue](https://github.com/vuejs/vue) - Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 - [Alpine](https://github.com/alpinejs/alpine) - A rugged, minimal framework for composing JavaScript behavior in your markup.